-The ultimate splitting tensile strength fct increases uniformly with the age of PP-2 (third column in Table 6).
-After the first crack, the equivalent strengths decrease as the crack width increases (Figure 10).
+The ultimate splitting tensile strength $f{ct}$ increases uniformly with the age of PP-2 (third column in the table 6).
+After the first crack, and as the crack width increases, the equivalent strengths decrease (Figure 11).
 Softening occurs.
 The equivalent strengths at a given crack width increase more rapidly from 4 to 27 days of age than from 27 to 90 days.

-Figure 10.
-Equivalent splitting tensile strengths f{CW} and splitting tensile strength at the first crack f{fc} of PP-2 as a function of crack width.
+Figure 11.
+Equivalent splitting tensile strengths fCW and splitting tensile strength at first crack ffc of PP-2 as a function of crack width.